raj1vsr1vastava/Articles/README.md

 # Articles
-Artciles that I have published on Linkedin.
+Artciles that I have published on social media.